ritikdhasmana/Cymail/README.md

   }
 `;
 ```

+##### Avoid Spamming
+Before sending mail, we check the mails sent by the user in past 30 days and count the number of random address to whom mail was sent by the user.

+Here random accounts are accounts which aren't included in user's cyberConnect following, follower, firends list.

+And if this count exceeds 30 then the user is flagged as spammer and isn't allowed to send mails anymore till this count resets to a value loewr than 30.

 For now Cymail only supports sending and recieving mails using address and is only avaliable as a web app.